ProAgileAB/agile-team-development/guides/Journey-Lines.md

 *One thing that self-management means is that that the team, not a project manager or team leader, decides how to work together, who does what etc.*

-*To be able to do this is good for us to know a bit more about each other's experience and what each of us we enjoy working on and not, so that is the purpose of this next exercise.*
+*To be able to do this, it is good for us to know a bit more about each other's experience and what each of us  enjoy working on and not, so that is the purpose of this next exercise.*

 *This is how it will work:*